 Scott Wagner spends the 35-minute drive from York to Harrisburg every morning sitting at a sprawling desk he’s had bolted into the back of a customized Mercedes passenger van.
-A whiteboard stretches across the back windows to sketch out mid-traffic ideas; pens and office errata are stowed safely in lipped trays to prevent rolling.
+A whiteboard stretches across the back windows to sketch out mid-traffic ideas; pens and office odds and ends are stowed safely in lipped trays to prevent rolling.
 Wagner answers emails, drafts op-eds, takes calls and schedules his day as the van hurtles towards the state capital.

 The takeaway: The GOP state senator and candidate for governor wouldn’t be caught dead wasting taxpayer dollars while idling in traffic.

 This mid-commute pencil-pushing while his colleagues are still gearing up for the workday is just one component of the maverick image crafted by one of Harrisburg’s most Trumpian figures – a self-made millionaire and junior legislator who has used the president’s unlikely rise as a template for his own efforts to catapult himself into the governor’s mansion.